Even I, as someone who’s been on my fair share of road trips, learned quickly…

 Mississippi

-Download the Blues Trail app, get in the car, and start your pilgrimage to some of the most historically significant stops in blues history—like B.B.
+Download the free Blues Trail app, get in the car, and start your pilgrimage to some of the most historically significant stops in blues history—like B.B.
 King’s birthplace and Muddy Waters’s Cabin.

 Missouri